 In addition to highlighting the ambitious sustainable energy policies of local governments, Cit'ergie is promoted as an operational tool for structuring and executing a Territorial Energy & Climate Plan, taking action under Agenda 21, complying with commitments made under the Covenant of Mayors, and the implementation of local energy and climate policies.

 The Cit'ergie programme was launched in 2007 with the certification of the first French eea municipalities Besançon, Echirolles and Montmélian and the Europe's first eea agglomeration, Grenoble Alpes Métropole.
 Since then, the number of municipalities involved in the Cit'ergie programme has increased constantly.
-At the beginning of 2016, 100 municipalities were involved in the programme, 32 of which have qualified for the Cit'ergie label (which corresponds to eea certification) and 2 for the Cit'ergie Gold label (eea Gold certification).
+At the beginning of 2019, 167 municipalities are participating in the Cit'ergie programme.
+Of these municipalities, which have a total population of nearly 20 million people, 45 have qualified for the Cit'ergie label (which corresponds to eea certification) and 2 for the Cit'ergie Gold label (eea Gold certification).

-Participating municipalities are recognised as being well positioned for the preparation of Territorial Climate Action Plans (PCET), which are compulsory in France for municipalities with more than 50,000 inhabitants.
+Participating municipalities are recognised as being well positioned for the preparation of Territorial Climate Action Plans (PCAET), which are compulsory in France for municipalities with more than 20,000 inhabitants.